 Transmission of STDs occurs only if your partner has the disease.
 Proper use of condoms protects against

 to skin contact diseases like Syphilis, Genital Human Papillomavirus (HPV), and Herpes.
-With all STDs, it’s possible for
+With all STDs, its possible for

 symptoms to go unrecognized or not appear at all.
 Regular STD testing is recommended for all sexually active people.